patrickfinke/mecs/README.md

 The result of this method is a generator object yielding tuples of the form `(eid, (compA, compB, ...))` where `compA`, `compB` belong to the entity with entity id `eid` and have the requested types.
 Optionally, an iterable (such as a list or tuple) may be passed to the `exclude` argument, in which case all entities having one or more component types listed in `exclude` will not be yielded by the method.

+It is *very important* to note, that between the creation and exhaustion of the generator it is *not* save to use the `scene.add()`, `scene.remove()`, and `scene.free()` methods, as these will alter the structure of the underlying database.
+Using these methods while iterating over the generator does not raise any exceptions, but will often lead to unexpected behavior!
+To resolve this issue, `mecs` provides the `CommandBuffer` class, which implements `CommandBuffer.add(eid, comp)`, `CommandBuffer.remove(eid, comptype)`, and `CommandBuffer.free(eid)`.
+The command buffer will record any calls to these methods, and when it is save to do so, the recordings can be played back to the scene by calling `CommandBuffer.flush()`.
+Alternatively, the command buffer can be used as a context manager, which is strongly recommended.
+To get a new `CommandBuffer` instance associated to the scene use `scene.buffer()`.

 ```python
 # adjust position based on velocity
 dt = current_deltatime()